guhamani-v/Retail-Sales-Analysis/README.md

 - Which Regional Managers generate the highest sales and profit?
 - Which customers generate high sales but also return products?
 - Which customers have never returned an order?

+These are the major questions that make us understand the business needs, help us improve the action forward

 ---